rayhanur-rahman/resumewebsitebuilder/milestone4/Deploy.md

     * >Sorry I did not understand.
     * The bot redirects the conversation to question again.
 ### Use Case # 4: Terminate a session with the resumebot
-Except for the cases where the bot expects any URL, github username, github token from the user, the user can terminate a session by typing in ``terminate`` at any point.
-The user must provide with a valid URL in the cases where the bot asks for a URL (e.g., link to one's LinkedIn, DBLP, or GitHub profiles, or link to the updated .yml file).
-If anything other than a valid URL (e.g., any invalid URL or any commands, even ``terminate``) is given, it winds back and will ask for a valid URL again.
+Except for the cases where the bot expects any URL, github username, and github token from the user, the user can terminate a session by typing in ``terminate`` at any other point.
+The user must provide with a valid URL, valid profile name, or valid toke for the cases where the bot asks for them (e.g., link to one's LinkedIn, DBLP, or updated yaml file, GitHub profiles name, or any tokens).
+If user provides anything invalid in such cases, the bot will wind back and will ask for a valid URL, profile name, or token again.

 * For the cases other than asking for a URL, if the user types in `terminate`, the bot terminates the session with the following message:
 * > Session terminated!
 You can start a new session by saying 'start'